surelybassy/RegressionAnalysisProject/README.md

 ## Modelling the Data

 After cleaning the data, I used a number of different regression algorithms to try and model the data and reviewed the results of each.
+I was able to get a score of 0.56 from the Linear Regressor.
+I ran several iteration using different combinations of columns to see if I could improve the score.
+After refining the model I was able to increase the score of my model to 0.73 using the KNN regressor.
+After doing lots of research I experimented with the ensemble.GradientBoostingRegressor and created a model with a score of 0.84.
+I then explored the predictions from each model and found that the KNN regressor was on average 22% away from the actual sales value and the ensemble regressor was only 13% away.

 ## Tableau